 The regulations implementing the EFH provisions of the Magnuson-Stevens Fishery Conservation and Management Act (50 CFR 600) state that FMPs should list the major prey species for the fisheries in the fishery management unit and discuss the location of prey species' habitat [50 CFR 600.815(a)(7)].
 Although the FMP contained information on groundfish prey species, there was no attempt to identify the major prey taxa.
 A preliminary attempt to identify the major prey of groundfishes was undertaken by the Essential Fish Habitat Review Committee (PFMC 2012).
-This effort was subsequently expanded upon by Bizzaro, et al. (2016), the results of which are summarized here.
-The reader is directed to Bizzaro, et al. (2016) for more detail.
+A more detailed analysis of major prey species was begun by NMFS (2013), and developed further by Bizzarro, et al. (2017), the results of which are summarized here.
+The reader is directed to Bizzarro, et al. (2017) for more detail.

-Bizzarro et al. conducted a meta-analysis of the feeding ecology of 18 important species from three functional groups (Table 2).
-Forty seven prey categories (species or family) were grouped into 14 generalized categories (e.g., fish, crustaceans, molluscs).
-When these 14 prey categories were analyzed, fishes represented the dominant prey taxon, making up almost one third of the diet by weight or volume.
+Bizzarro, et al. conducted a meta-analysis of the feeding ecology of 18 important species from three functional groups (Table 2).
+Forty-seven prey categories (species or family) were grouped into 14 generalized categories (e.g., fishes, crustaceans, molluscs) for the diet composition analysis.
+When these 14 prey categories were analyzed, fishes represented the dominant prey taxon, making up almost one third of the diet of the selected groundfishes by weight or volume.
 These were followed by shrimps, crabs, and euphausiids.
-The analysis indicated that species-specific differences were the primary source of dietary variability, more so than life stage or functional group.
-The author characterized Pacific Coast groundfish, in general, as mesopredators.
-Foraging habitats differed significantly among functional (benthic, demersal, pelagic) and taxonomic (flatfish, rockfish, roundfish, and elasmobranchs) groups.
+The analysis indicated that species-specific differences were the primary source of dietary variability, more so than life stage or functional group differences.
+The analysis showed that most species of groundfishes prey more heavily on fishes as they mature.
+Foraging habitats differed significantly among functional (benthic, demersal, pelagic) and taxonomic (flatfishes, rockfishes, roundfishes, and elasmobranchs) groups.

-The EFH implementing regulations are silent on what constitutes a "major prey species", and syntheses of groundfish food habits literature re limited and highly generalized.
-Bizzarro et al. developed a Major Prey Index (MPI) using five separate metrics of diet for the 18 species of groundfishes: 1) mean percent diet composition; 2) median percent diet composition; 3) prey-specific abundance; 4) minimum diet contribution; and 5) percent frequency of occurrence.
+The EFH implementing regulations are silent on what constitutes a "major prey species", and syntheses of groundfish food habits literature are limited and highly generalized.
+Bizzarro, et al. (2017) developed a Major Prey Index (MPI) using five separate metrics of diet for the 18 species of groundfishes: 1) mean percent diet composition; 2) median percent diet composition; 3) prey-specific abundance; 4) minimum diet contribution; and 5) percent frequency of occurrence.
 These metrics were chosen because they are commonly used to summarize diet composition data and complement each other in collectively estimating prey importance.
-Available data were insufficient to identify necessitated using major prey taxa, as referred to in the EFH regultions.
-Therefore, the MPI identified "major prey taxa" for groundfishes.
+Highly correlated metrics were removed prior to analysis.
+Available data were insufficient to identify major prey to the species level referred to in the EFH regulations; therefore, the MPI identified "major prey taxa" for groundfishes.

-The MPI for each prey taxa and the foraging habitat where they are found are shown in Table 3.
-Bizzarro et al. (2016) identified the nine taxa with the highest MPI as major prey taxa.
-Those taxa are: teleosts, euphausiids, brachyuran crabs, Caridean shrimps, polychaetes, amphipods, crustaceans, copepods, and mysids.
+The MPI for each prey taxon and the foraging habitat where they are found are shown in Table 3.
+Bizzarro, et al. (2017) defined major prey taxa as having an MPI score that was significantly higher than would be expected by chance (i.e., P < 0.05).
+Using this criterion, they identified the nine taxa with the highest MPI as major prey taxa (MPI > 0.707).
+Those taxa are: teleosts, euphausiids, brachyuran crabs, caridean shrimps, polychaetes, amphipods, crustaceans, copepods, and mysids.
 Not surprisingly, most of the prey taxa are demersal or benthic.
-This is a somewhat subjective assessment, as selecting a higher or lower MPI as the cutoff will affect the list of taxa.